Impact Report vs Annual Report for Non-Profits

 Reader experience

-In practice, annual reports and impact reports are often treated the same way.
 Both are skimmed, shared selectively, and referenced when needed.
-The difference usually isn’t how they’re read, but whether the structure helps readers understand the work without additional explanation.
+The difference usually isn't HOW they're read, but whether the structure helps readers understand the work without extra explanation.

 Get The Annual Report Checkpoint